stevejay/middleengine-website/src/posts/2020-08-22-layered-canvas-rendering-issues-in-web-workers.md

 ---
 layout: post
 title: "A layered canvas rendering issue in Web Workers"
-summary: Using layered canvases is a common optimisation when rendering complex scenes in Web apps.
-I demonstrate a rendering issue that I have found in Chrome when rendering to layered canvases from Web Workers.
+summary: An issue that I found in Chrome when rendering to layered canvases from Web Workers.
 date: 2020-08-22
 author:
   name: Steve Johns